This article explains what happens when you use the Delete all Local and Delete all Cloud data deletion features on a Datto appliance.

 The term Cloud Data refers to data stored offsite within the Datto Cloud.
 Data replicates to the cloud to provide redundancy if the physical Datto appliance is damaged or unreachable.
 If a disaster occurs, you can use the cloud data to restore to a hypervisor, virtual host, or a new physical machine.

 Cloud data deletion is commonly done when the data is no longer needed, such as when a Datto partner takes the Datto device out of service or repurposes it.
 You can also delete cloud data if the size of one or more recovery points is causing billing tier overages, or if you've identified ransomware in a recovery point and need to remove the backup containing the infected data.

 Deleting all cloud data

 - If data no longer exists in the Datto Cloud, but it is still stored locally on your appliance, you can recover it by performing a local file restore or local image export.

 - You cannot retrieve data deleted from the Datto Cloud, that is no longer stored locally on the Datto appliance.

 Why can't I delete certain recovery points?

-- Connecting points: A connecting point is a crucial recovery point which your Datto appliance uses to maintain consistency between the local and offsite backup chains.
-Connecting points allow the device to evaluate the data change between the last recovery point sent offsite and the most recent one, and request a cloud synchronization file consisting only of the incremental differences between the two.
+- Connecting points: A connecting point is a crucial recovery point that your Datto appliance uses to maintain consistency between the local and offsite backup chains.
+Connecting points allow the appliance to evaluate the data change between the last recovery point sent offsite and the most recent one, and request a cloud synchronization file consisting only of the incremental differences between the two.
 If you were to remove the connecting points from a backup chain, your device would send a full base image offsite every time it replicated data to the Datto Cloud.

 To permanently remove all backup points for a selected system, you must first archive the backup chain.